kongtest/athanhcong.github.com/_posts/2013-01-10-learn-how-iphone-communicate.md

 ---

 Long time ago, I asked myself how many sensors iPhone has?
 I could list unsurely a fews, but asking for the total, I don't know.
-Later, to chill down my curiousity, I checked the information, but today, ask me again, I'm still uncertain.

 So the answer is iPhone has [5 sensors](http://ipod.about.com/od/ipodiphonehardwareterms/qt/iphone-sensors.htm): Proximity sensor, Motion sensor, Ambient Light sensor, Moisture sensor, iPhone 4 Gyroscope